Eva918/Worker-Productivity-Prediction/README.md

 ## Conclusion

 This project successfully developed an XGBoost Regressor to predict garment worker productivity.
 The model demonstrates moderate predictive power, with key drivers of productivity identified as the standard time allocated for a task (`smv`), the initial productivity target, and the number of workers.

-Future improvements could include:

-  * Engineering new features from the existing data (e.g., from the `date` column).
-  * Experimenting with other regression algorithms like LightGBM or a deep learning approach.
-  * Collecting more diverse data to help the model generalize better and reduce bias.